KDE/documentation-docs-kdenlive-org/user_interface/customizing_interface.rst

 Adding Widgets
 --------------

-You can add widgets (e.g. :ref:`view-library`, :ref:`view-project_notes`) by enabling them in the :menuselection:`Menu --> View Menu`.
+You can add :term:`widgets<widget>` (e.g. :ref:`view-library`, :ref:`view-project_notes`) by enabling them in the :menuselection:`Menu --> View Menu`.
 Likewise, disable them by taking off the check mark right next to their entry in the menu.

 .. _ui-moving_widgets: